Adding Flashing Blue and Amber Lights to Municipal Equipment

 BE IT RESOLVED that SARM lobby the provincial government to amend the current laws to add flashing blue and amber lights to road construction equipment to make the roads safer.

-Responses From: The Ministry of Highways and Infrastructure
+Responses From: The Ministry of Highways and Infrastructure, Minister Responsible for SGI

 January 6, 2020

 Although the resolution was directed to MHI, vehicle lighting is regulated through The Traffic Safety Act, which is administered by SGI.
 By copy of this letter, I am informing my colleague, the Honourable Joe Hargrave, Minister responsible for SGI.
 I trust you will hear from Minister Hargrave in the near future.

 Greg Ottenbreit – Minister of Highways and Infrastructure

 Currently highway maintenance vehicles are allowed one or more amber flashing lights or beacons.
 SGI is not considering changes to legislation to allow blue lights on more vehicle types at this time.
 The concern is that allowing blue lights on many different types of vehicles will desensitize the public to the emergency vehicles using blue lights and snowplows actively removing snow, tow trucks and service vehicles who are assisting people in need at roadside.

 It may be important to note that the requirement for traffic to slow to 60 km/h does not change with the use of blue lights in combination with amber, or if they are amber alone.
 The intent of blue lights is for greater visibility of vehicles that are required to be out on the highways either while actively plowing snow or rendering assistance to vehicles at roadside in adverse weather conditions with very limited visibility.